 Based on the press release here’s a few things to note about this release:

 - The name is redundant and Wild Turkey knows it.
-As a single barrel release there’s really no reason to include “small batch” on the label.
-When I asked the brand about it I was told that although it’s redundant, a single barrel is the inherently the smallest of batches and I shouldn’t give it any mind.
+As a single barrel release, there’s really no reason to include “small batch” on the label.
+When I asked the brand about it I was told that although it’s redundant, a single barrel is inherently the smallest of batches and I shouldn’t give it any mind.
 I know what they mean but I think they should be a little bit more concerned with the possible confusion they may create among less experienced bourbon drinkers.
 The bourbon industry knows what happens when the labels don’t match up with the product and I hope they will remember this and put extra effort into making sure that what they put out is as easy to understand as it is to drink.

 - This release bypasses the chill-filtration process.
 I agree that it adds some additional complexity to the flavor profile but be warned that your bourbon may turn a bit cloudy when chilled.
-Taste won’t be affected but we think you should be aware so you don’t throw it out thinking there’s something wrong with it.
+The taste won’t be affected but we think you should be aware so you don’t throw it out thinking there’s something wrong with it.

 - There’s no age statement on this bourbon.
 The original Russell’s Reserve has a stated age of 10 years.
 It’s unclear why they decided to skip putting on age on this release but my gut tells me it was done to simply give them more latitude in choosing stocks for future releases.
 Some will argue that an age statement should have been included at this price point but if you drink enough bourbon you’ll know that age doesn’t mean quality.